 I highly recommend contacting the brand’s customer service with any issues first because it gives them a very clear, digital record that is easier to keep track of if they are looking to fix or resolve the problem, if it is on a larger scale.
 The brand has a 30-day return policy, and it also says that they “will replace damaged or defective products at no additional charge,” so I hope that is what people experience.
 If you ordered yours, I’d love to hear if you had any issues and how they were resolved (or not)!

-Please read my follow-up post, where I looked (but didn’t find, unfortunately) some of the additional issues that were reported/got onto my radar since swatching them here.
+Please read my follow-up post, where I looked for and addressed what I found/didn’t find relating to additional issues that were reported/got onto my radar since swatching them here.

 The issues being reported have merit and should be investigated thoroughly by the brand.